jfsantos/callicore/README.md

 ## Why?

 High school teachers are often intimidated by programming, but children are expected to learn [computational thinking](https://en.wikipedia.org/wiki/Computational_thinking) from an early age.
-In particular, brazilian teachers don’t learn programming as a part of their academic training, but many schools expect them to work with new media, including interactive tools.
+In particular, Brazilian teachers don’t learn programming as a part of their academic training, but many schools expect them to work with new media, including interactive tools.
 This project was born out of a desire to help teachers understand critical programming skills that would allow them to design beautiful, engaging and active learning tools.

 ## Specific skills for teachers